Shahzebqazi/psyop.ca/README.md

 # Psyop - Website

-> Note: Fallback branch only — not merging to `main`.
-This branch must contain only the minimal fallback website.
-All production front-end code (enhanced UI/components/assets not required for the fallback) should be removed or kept disabled.
-The canonical production site should not be built from this branch.
+> **🚀 LIVE DEPLOYMENT BRANCH** — This is now the main production branch that serves psyop.ca live.
+All production functionality, enhanced UI components, and assets are included and actively maintained.

-A modern, responsive website for the metal band PSYOP, built with Haskell featuring a component-based architecture and tomato red accent styling. **✅ All critical functionality has been restored and the website is now fully operational.**
+A modern, responsive website for the metal band PSYOP, built with Haskell featuring a component-based architecture, WebGL-powered dynamic backgrounds, and comprehensive fallback systems. **✅ Fully operational and serving live at psyop.ca**

 ## 📚 Documentation
-See `Docs/overview.md` for detailed documentation moved from this README.
+See `Private/Docs/overview.md` for detailed documentation.
 Environment variables are documented in the [Environment Variables](#-environment-variables) section below.

 ## 🔧 Environment Variables